What is It?

-- The coalition is working alongside US government partners at U.S. Department of State and U.S. Department of Defense and this robust partnership is resulting in clearer lines of communication, reduced “noise” in the system, rumor control, and better outcomes for Afghans seeking help
+- The coalition is working alongside US government partners at U.S. Department of State, U.S. Department of Defense, National Security Council, the White House, Department of Veterans Affairs, and the Department of Homeland Security and this robust partnership is resulting in clearer lines of communication, reduced “noise” in the system, rumor control, and better outcomes for Afghans seeking help

 - The spirit of partnership is alive and well.
 We welcome the unprecedented steps the Biden Administration has taken by leaning in to ensure that the valuable information and capacity brought by these groups is being leveraged and understood